George Tchetvertakov | Writer, Journalist, Market Analyst and Business Consultant

 Over the past decade, George has obtained a proven track record of raising company exposure and valuations, while obtaining significant experience in Investor & Public Relations and producing insightful content covering Australian, Canadian, British, European and US-listed companies.
 He has written about macroeconomics, mining, commodities, oil, metals, equity, and bond markets and has been published in over 20 publications.

-He's delved into a kaleidoscope of poignant themes currently shaping modern cultures such as gene editing, Covid-19, vaccines, identity politics, 3D printing, technocrats, monopolies, online privacy, herd behaviour, medicinal cannabis, hemp, IPOs, cryptocurrencies, blockchain, e-commerce, the Internet of Things, cybersecurity, 5G, automation, roundtable groups, human intelligence and cosmology...
+He's delved into a diverse range of poignant themes currently shaping modern cultures such as the Catalan independence movement, gene editing, Covid-19, vaccines, identity politics, 3D printing, technocrats, monopolies, online privacy, herd behaviour, medicinal cannabis, hemp, IPOs, cryptocurrencies, blockchain, e-commerce, the Internet of Things, cybersecurity, 5G, automation, roundtable groups, human intelligence and cosmology...

 ...while also addressing some lighthearted topics such as psychedelics, stock forums, eSports, electric cars, VR headsets, dodgy FX companies, Brexit, corporate culture, the meaning of Love and how to sell a house.